 Known as a superficial inferior epigastric artery (SIEA) flap and SIEP flap, this procedure removes a section of blood vessels, fat, and skin from your lower abdomen.
-SIEA flap surgery is best for Connecticut patients with extra fat and tissue just below their belly button.
+SIEA flap surgery is best for Houston patients with extra fat and tissue just below their belly button.

 The donor site for the superior gluteal artery perforator (SGAP) flap is your upper buttocks.
 The fat, blood vessels, and skin are transferred to shape your new breast mound.
 This procedure is recommended for patients who have excess fat and tissue in their buttock region.

 The profunda artery perforator (PAP) flap transfers blood vessels, fat, and skin from your upper inner thigh to restore your breast mound.
-This area sits right below your buttocks and is often recommended for Connecticut patients with small or medium breasts.
+This area sits right below your buttocks and is often recommended for Houston patients with small or medium breasts.